Tree Permits and Information

 Permits Associated with Major Development Activity

 Major Development Activity is defined as subdivisions, short plats, new construction, demolition, or any project that adds 1,000 square feet or more of impervious surface to a site.
-When Major Development Activity occurs, a Major Permit is required, with these additional requirements:
+When tree removal is proposed with Major Development Activity, a Major Tree Permit is required, with these additional requirements:

 -The City Arborist must recommend tree protection measures for any trees to be retained and inspect these prior to construction.
 It is the applicant’s responsibility to arrange for the City Arborist to be on-site for a pre-construction meeting, once a building permit is issued.